-Identified risks and how assurance is achieved over those risks are reported to the Board through the Massmart Audit and Risk Committees, who assume responsibility for the oversight thereof, on an annual basis.
+Identified risks and how assurance is achieved over those risks are reported to the Board through this and the Massmart Audit Committees, who assume responsibility for the oversight thereof, on an annual basis.
 Massmart’s combined assurance model incorporates and optimises all assurance services and functions so that, taken as a whole, they enable an effective control environment; support the integrity of information used for internal decision making by Management and the Board; and support the integrity of the Group’s external reports.

-The Board, through the Risk Committee, objectively reviews the Group’s combined assurance model bi-annually, forming an opinion on the integrity of information and reports, and the degree to which an effective control environment has been achieved.
+The Board, through us, objectively reviews the Group’s combined assurance model bi-annually, forming an opinion on the integrity of information and reports, and the degree to which an effective control environment has been achieved.
 An important role of Massmart’s Audit Committee, as delegated by the Board, is to monitor and supervise the effective function of MAS to provide an objective overview of the operational effectiveness of the Group’s systems of internal control and reporting.